Vietnam.vn - Nền tảng quảng bá Việt Nam

 Don't worry too much about resources.

-Also giving his opinion in the discussion group on the investment policy of the North-South high-speed railway project, delegate Tran Van Lam, standing member of the Finance and Budget Committee, said that the construction is reasonable and can be said to be "heavenly time, favorable location, and harmony between people".
+Also giving his opinion in the discussion group on the investment policy for the North-South high-speed railway project, delegate Tran Van Lam, standing member of the Finance and Budget Committee, said that the construction is reasonable and can be said to be "heavenly time, favorable location, and harmony of people".

-“We have enough potential, capacity, determination and the urgent need for socio-economic implementation, some even say that the current implementation is a bit slow.
+“We have enough potential, capacity, determination and the urgent need to implement the socio-economic needs.
+Some even say that the current implementation is a bit slow.

-If we don't do it, we will miss the opportunity and long-term development potential of the country," said Mr. Lam.
+If we don't do it, we will miss the opportunity and long-term development potential of the country," Mr. Lam said.

 According to Mr. Lam, the most worrying issue is capital and it may impact a slight increase in public debt, a slight increase in deficit, and an increase in debt repayment obligations.